helina42/Awsomebooks-with-ES6/README.md

 # 📖 [Awesome Books Library] <a name="about-project"></a>

-> ES6 structure setup for a Awesome book library webpage
+> ES6 structure setup for a Awesome book library webpage.
+And to practice the use of modules directory.

 **[Awesome Books Library]** is an inital design project for a simple online book library.